11 SEO Trends For Better Quality Traffic in 2024

 Related post: SEO-Friendly URLs: How to Create a URL Google AND Users Like

-E-A-T is an acronym for expertise, authoritativeness, and trustworthiness.
+E-E-A-T is an acronym for experience, expertise, authoritativeness, and trustworthiness.
 Google uses E-A-T to determine how useful your page is to users.

 Andy Killworth, Head of SEO at iTech Media agrees.
 “Sites which blanket cover a given topic from as many angles as possible (commercial, non-commercial, blog, news etc.) are rewarded by Google.

-Choose the niche and focus for a site or section of a site and double down on it.
+Choose the niche and focus on a site or section of a site and double down on it.

 Takeaway